cliffordlab/PhysioNet-Cardiovascular-Signal-Toolbox/README.txt

-# Physionet HRV Toolkit for Matlab
+# PhysioNet Cardiovascular Signal Toolbox

 ----- Full Instructions: -----
 I. Introduction
-The HRV Toolbox is a a cardiovascular dynamics analysis package, designed to meet the need in the clinical and scientific community for a validated, standardized, well-documented open-source toolkit to evaluate the relationships between physiological signals and disease.
+The PhysioNet Cardiovascular Signal Toolbox is a aÂ cardiovascular dynamics analysis package, designed to meet the need in the clinical and scientific community for a validated, standardized, well-documented open-source toolkit to evaluate the relationships between physiological signals and disease.
 The package not